apache/kudu/examples/python/basic-python-example/README.md

 limitations under the License.
 -->

-# Basic Kudu-Python Example
+# Basic Kudu-Python example
 This is a very basic example of usage for the Kudu Python client.
 It demonstrates much of the standard capabilities within the client.

 ## To install the Python client

 ### Building from source
+It's assumed the commands below are run from the directory where this README.md file is located, i.e. from `$KUDU_HOME/examples/python/basic-python-example`.

-_NOTE:_ This example is pointing to the latest build, which is often times a debug build.
-If this is not the desired approach, you will need to point this to the release build.
+_NOTE:_ This example assumes that all Kudu C++ components are already built in `$KUDU_HOME/build/latest`.
+That directory is pointing to the latest build, which is often times a debug build.
+If this is not the desired approach, you will need to point the `latest` symbolic link to the release build Kudu directory.

 ```
 export KUDU_HOME=/path/to/kudu
 export LD_LIBRARY_PATH=$KUDU_HOME/build/latest/lib/exported
 # For OS X
 export DYLD_LIBRARY_PATH=$KUDU_HOME/build/latest/lib/exported
+pushd $KUDU_HOME/python
 pip install -r requirements.txt
 python setup.py build_ext --inplace
 python setup.py install
+popd
 ```

 ### Installing from pypi